barlowtj48/MIDI-Stepper-Motor-Music/readme.md

 ### Arduino Programming

 1. Open the sketch in the Arduino IDE.
+If you have 4 motors, open the `midi_interface_4_motors.ino` file.
+A 5th motor is considered advanced setup, it is covered in the advanced extras section.
 2. It requires the AccelStepper library.
 You can install this from the Arduino IDE by going to Sketch > Include Library > Manage Libraries.
 Search for AccelStepper and install the library by Mike McCauley.
 3. Ensure that the correct board and port are selected in the Tools menu.
 4. Upload the sketch to the Arduino.